These Strawberry Rhubarb Bars are such a sweet treat for summer! They are so easy to make and seriously so delicious it will hard to stop at just one.

 Craving more strawberry recipes?

-One of my favorite strawberry recipes is Strawberry Spinach Salad.
-Made with fresh strawberries and topped with a delicious and easy to make homemade dressing.
+One of my favorite strawberry recipes is this Strawberry Spinach Salad.
+Made with fresh strawberries and topped with a delicious and easy-to-make homemade dressing.
 So good and a great side dish recipe!
+We also love making Strawberry Shortcake with Angel Food Cake.
+It is so easy to make and it is so good.

-This recipe for Strawberry Pineapple Smoothie is so refreshing!
-And nutritious too!
+This recipe for Strawberry Pineapple Smoothies is also so refreshing – and nutritious too!

 Looking for more easy dessert recipes?

 I love making quick and easy desserts, that are delicious but don’t keep you in the kitchen all day!
-Here are a few of my favorites that I like to make… No Bake Eclair Cake, Puff Pastry Dessert and Homemade Brownies.
+Here are a few of my favorites that I like to make… No-Bake Eclair Cake, Puff Pastry Dessert Hearts, and Homemade Brownies.

 Ingredients